diyclassics/diyclassics.github.io/cv.md

 ### Conference Papers

+- 2025\.
+"Neo-Latin as a Pragmatic Source of Language Model Training Data," International Association for Neo-Latin Studies Congress (IANLS2025).
+Aix-en-Provence, France.
+July 16.
 - 2024\.
 "The Collocations You *Really* Need to Know," Classical Association of the Atlantic States Annual Meeting (CAAS2024).
 New Brunswick, NJ.
 October 18. [[abstract]](../collocations){:.cv-link}
 - 2024\.
 "Latin in an Environment of Infinite Extensive Reading," Classical Association of New England Annual Meeting (CANE2024).
 Durham, NH.
 March 22. [[abstract]](../infinite){:.cv-link}
 - 2023\.
 "Intertextuality and Latin Language Models, or a Grammar of Subword Allusion," Classical Texts in Digital Media.
 U. of Patras.
 Patras, Greece.
 September 2. [[abstract]](../subword-allusion){:.cv-link}